2008 GMC Sierra 1500 Rear Brakes

 2008 GMC Sierra 1500 rear brakes

-Going in was much smoother than coming out.
-The new rotor slid right onto the hub with no fuss.
-Then I dotted the brake pad contact points with fresh lubricant before fitting them into place.
-Pushing the piston back out took a few tries to get full clearance.
+Installation is generally smoother than removal.
+The new rotor should slide onto the hub with no fuss.
+Applying a small amount of lubricant to the brake pad contact points before fitting them into place helps prevent noise and uneven wear later.
+Pushing the piston back out to full clearance can take a few tries.

-When it finally popped free fully extended, I knew it was time for the caliper to go back on.
-A few snugs with the breaker bar torqued it down perfectly without crushing the new pads.
-Before bolting the wheels back, I gave the rotor a good spin to check for binds or other issues.
-All smooth as butter.
+Once the piston is fully extended, the caliper can go back on.
+Torquing it down evenly with a breaker bar secures it in place without crushing the new pads.
+Before bolting the wheels back on, giving the rotor a spin by hand checks for any binding or other issues.

 Testing Out